 These 11 Candid Photos Show What Life Was Like In Utah In the 1930s

 Utah has always been an excellent place to live, but it looked much different in the 1930s than it does today.
 During this decade, the Great Depression influenced life around the globe, including here in Utah.
 Life was tough, but Utahns still pressed on, worked hard, and overcame.
-Here are just 11 candid photos that show what life was like in Utah in the 1930s — a challenging time to be alive.
+Here are just 11 historic photos of Utah that show what life was like in the 1930s — a challenging time to be alive.

-What do you think of the above photos?
+What do you think of the above historic photos of Utah?
 Do you have any family photos you’d like to share from this time period?
 We’d love to see them in the comments!

-If you enjoyed looking at these photos, take a look at these historic photos of Utah in the early 1900s.
+If you enjoyed looking at these photos, take a look at these old photos of Utah in the early 1900s.

 Curious about more Utah history?
 Here’s some video footage of the Beehive State in the 1940s, a decade that was most certainly informed by the global and domestic events of Utah in the 1930s: